JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/models.md

  - <u>lag (int | str, optional):</u> The lag to use for the growth calculation.
 Defaults to 1.

  **Returns:**
- pd.DataFrame: DataFrame containing Dupont analysis results, including Profit Margin, Asset Turnover, Financial Leverage, and the calculated ROE values.
+ pd.DataFrame: DataFrame containing the WACC values.

  **Notes:**
  - The Cost of Equity is approximated with the Capital Asset Pricing Model (CAPM).